SITEs : ” Scapegoat as Truth Teller for the Family“

 • learn problem solving skills & negotiating, instead of rebelling or fighting

-• speak ones inner truth, allow self to be a positive leader
+• speak ones inner truth, allow themself to be a good role model

 • Courageous, creative, & when healthy, the ability to lead positively